jenkinsci/working-hours-plugin/README.md

 time ranges are configured for a day, `enforceBuildStep` will abort the job.

 ### Excluded dates
 This section contains explicit days (such as holidays) to abort the `enforceBuildStep`.
-This takes precedence over a`Allowable build times`, so jobs will always be queued on an excluded date.
+This takes precedence over `Allowable build times`, so jobs will never be queued on an excluded date.
+The `Repeat Yearly?` checkbox will make the excluded date apply every year.
+It still needs to have a year set in order to be to be a valid date.
 Here's an example of some holidays configured in the Working Days calendar:

 ![Excluded days](images/excluded-days.png "Excluded days")